 Camera Commissioners Code of Practice

 Regulation of Investigatory Powers Act

+Crime & Disorder Act

-For details of the provisions of these acts see Annex C
+For details of the provisions of these acts see Annex C – Page 17

 The Data Controller for the system is the Chief Executive of BBC.
 The day to

-day management of the system is by members of the Community Safety Team.
-A diagram of responsibilities is at Annex D
+day management of the system is via the Community Safety Team, part of the Regulatory Services & Culture Group.
+A diagram of responsibilities is at Annex D – Page 18.

 SYSTEM OBJECTIVES

-The objectives of the system are to fulfilled under the provisions laid out in the GDPR Article 6(1)(e) in that “processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller”
+The objectives of the system are to be fulfilled under the provisions laid out in the GDPR Article 6(1)(e) in that “processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller”

 The objectives covered under this article include:

-To detect and deter crime by providing oversight and monitoring of Bedford town centre, its shopping areas, car parks and other locations where members of the public may frequent but and where there is an actual or perceived fear of crime
+To detect and deter crime by providing oversight and monitoring of Bedford town centre, its shopping areas, car parks and other locations where members of the public may frequent and where there is an actual or perceived fear of crime.

-To provide an effective system for the identification and arrest of offenders
+To provide an effective system, for the identification and arrest of offenders.

-To assist the courts in criminal and civil actions by providing evidence in a non-partisan, neutral, professional manner and in accordance with the provisions of the DPA or GDPR.
+To assist the courts in criminal and civil actions by providing evidence in a non-partisan, neutral, professional manner and in accordance with the provisions of the DPA and/or GDPR.

-To provide a management tool for effective regulation of the environment
+To provide a management tool for effective regulation, of the environment.

-To promote and improve the publics sense of wellbeing and safety in the town centre and surrounding areas
+To promote and improve the public’s sense of wellbeing and safety, in the town centre and surrounding areas.

-To perform any roles that utilize fully its control rooms capability of a 24/7/365 installation and offer services that help recover the costs of its core services
+To perform any roles that utilise fully the control rooms capability of a 24/7/365 day service.
+Installation of deployable cameras, and offer services that help recover the costs of its core services.

 STAFFING

 The BBC CCTV control room is staffed and accessed by fully trained personal supplied under contract.
-At present the staff are provided by BROADLANDS ltd. Company details are at Annex E. The contractor is to ensure that the staff are
+At present the staff are provided by BROADLANDS ltd. Company details are at Annex E – Page 19.
+The contractor is to ensure that the staff are:

-Trained by an accredited external organization prior to taking up post
+Trained by an accredited external organisation prior to taking up post.

-Cleared to the relevant standard (DBS and SIA) and this clearance is to be kept under review as stipulated by regulations
+Cleared to the relevant standard (DBS and SIA) and this clearance is to be kept under review as stipulated by regulations.

-Trained internally on the systems, geographical areas and local priorities
+Trained internally on the systems, geographical areas and local priorities.

-The contract stipulates two persons to be on duty 24/7 365 unless agreed with the CCTV Officer or other responsible council officers.
+The contract stipulates two persons to be on duty 24/7/365 unless agreed with the CCTV Officer or other responsible council officers.
 The contractor maintains procedures to ensure that the control is fully manned at all times.

 The presence of a supervisory grade, either the Broadlands CCTV manager or his deputy will form part of the shift for the Council’s core working hours for liaison purposes.

-The contractors staffing arrangements must take account of the Display Screen Equipment (DSE) regulations with regards to regular, checks of eyesight and equipment
+The contractors staffing arrangements must take account of the Display Screen Equipment (DSE) regulations with regards to regular, checks of eyesight and equipment.

-Staffing arrangements should allow for break time as allowed under the DSE
+Staffing arrangements should allow for break time as allowed under the DSE.

-The contractor provides and maintains a set of simple, clear concise Standard Operating Procedures (SOP) or Assignment Instructions (AI) to cover all aspects of the operation of the control room as agreed by the BBC CCTV Officer.
-The CCTV officer can make alterations to these with the agreement of the contractor
+The contractor provides and maintains a set of simple, clear concise Standard Operating Procedures (SOP) or Assignment Instructions (AI) as detailed in Annex B to cover all aspects of the operation of the control room as agreed by the BBC CCTV Officer.
+The CCTV officer can make alterations to these with the agreement of the contractor.

 The contractor will ensure that the operators are correctly dressed as laid out in the original tender and their own procedures.